vuejs/apollo/docs/guide/installation.md

 ## Vue CLI Plugin

-I made a plugin for [vue-cli](http://cli.vuejs.org) so you can add Apollo (with an optional GraphQL server!) in literary two minutes! ✨🚀
+I made a plugin for [vue-cli](http://cli.vuejs.org) so you can add Apollo (with an optional GraphQL server!) in literally two minutes! ✨🚀

 In your vue-cli 3 project: